RMITLibrary/easy_cite/markdown/chicagoa.md

 ##### Example

 > ![Two students studying in a park](images/Firefly-two-students-studying-in-a-park-in-the-sunshine-16158.webp)<br>
 > Figure 1.
-Artwork created using Adobe Firefly in response to the prompt: two students studying in a park in the sunshine.
+Artwork created using Adobe Firefly in response to the prompt 'two students studying in a park in the sunshine'.

 **AI-generated images from published sources:**